filecoin-project/FIPs/FIPS/fip-xxxx.md

 ## Incentive Considerations

-Participating in GossiPBFT only entails verifying O(n) and generating O(1) signatures per participant.
+Participating in GossiPBFT only entails verifying $O(n)$ and generating $O(1)$ signatures per participant.
 If not enough participants follow the protocol, the liveness of F3 will be affected.
 This means that the service offered is affected, but also that participants do not receive rewards from block proposals for the period in which they do not participate.
 Consequently, we do not believe additional incentives for participation are necessary, as the modifications in this FIP significantly improve the system and the additional computational and communication costs do not substantially alter the cost structure of running a Filecoin node.

 Furthermore, incentivizing all messages and verification thereof is impossible: this would require consensus on which messages have been sent (which would entail even more messages, these new ones unverified).
 Nevertheless, subsequent FIPs can provide more incentives, such as rewarding participants whose signatures are listed in agreed-upon PoFs or slash/denylist participants who sign equivocating messages.